 When we think of laughter, we think of jokes and slapstick comedy.
 But laughter is primarily a subconscious action to social cues to show connection and understanding in our communication.
 One of the most important aspects of being a tour guide is making connections quickly and communicating new ideas.

 Another big reason you might want to learn how to be a funny tour guide is that laughter is contagious.
 If you can get one person laughing, eventually you may have the whole group laughing.

 The Yeoman of the Tower of London tour guides are known for being very funny.
 They typically put on a stern, military-like act while they tell the history of the fortress’ thousands of prisoners and hundreds of execution.
 Sounds grim (hey, it’s history ¯\_(ツ)_/¯ ), but they do an amazing job telling the Tower of London stories using several common, but effective techniques to get their group laughing and engaged.

-Here are some examples (minus slapstick as we don’t want to recommend tour guides plan slips and falls for a laugh!) of comedy techniques to work into your tours.
+Here are some examples (minus slapstick as we don’t want to recommend tour guides plan slips and fall for a laugh!) of comedy techniques to work into your tours.
 Many of the examples do include a combination of techniques for the ultimate punchline.
-And please bare in mind, delivery of a joke can make or break it.
+And please bear in mind, delivery of a joke can make or break it.

 Misdirection and Surprise

 A misdirection is when the audience has an idea of where your story is going and then, whoops, you pull a fast one and deliver an unexpected twist.